williscool/modern_vanilla_js_app/design_notes.md

 - Build a polished user experience you'd be proud to ship  (from the UI side)
 - photos from an api (hard code to something pretty like islands "", maybe use graphql make that p1 if it takes more than15 mins to figure out)
 - unit testing ( try adding flow typing at this stage if you can get it working in less than 10 mins)
+- wire up fetch to the api (maybe put this part of the app in an app folder)
+- Update the UI of a page without refreshing (first just add more on load, then if it takes less than 10 make a see more)